-- I. COUNTY will pay CONTRACTOR as per the following instructions: - A. COUNTY will reimburse CONTRACTOR for Full Service Partnership Community Services and Support (CSS) services as defined in the Definition of Services, Exhibit A-2, when approved and Full Service Partnership documentation is fully and correctly completed. - B. COUNTY will reimburse CONTRACTOR for CSS Culturally Specific Outreach and services to Latino and Native American communities in an amount up to Five Thousand Dollars (\$5,000) each month upon receipt of invoice for CSS services as defined in the Definition of Services, Exhibit A-2. - C. COUNTY must receive all reports within thirty (30) days following the period covered in the report, or as otherwise specified in the Definition of Services, Exhibit A-2. - D. Failure to submit correct and accurate reports to the COUNTY within the stated timeframes and as outlined in the Definition of Services, Exhibit A-2 will delay the next payment to the CONTRACTOR. - E. CONTRACTOR shall invoice COUNTY on an approved invoice monthly.
+- 3. Unique client identifiers - Number of days clients served during the time period covered, where applicable - 5.
+Signature of CONTRACTOR certifying the delivery of services - G. COUNTY must receive all reports within thirty (30) days following the period covered in the report, or as otherwise specified in Exhibit A-2. - H. Failure to submit correct and accurate reports to the COUNTY within the stated timeframes and as outlined in EXHIBIT A-2 will delay or otherwise impact the next payment to the CONTRACTOR. - CONTRACTOR shall invoice COUNTY on an approved invoice monthly.
 Invoice of services must be received by the tenth (10th) of the month for services rendered the previous month.
-Billing for services received after the tenth (10th) of the month will not be honored. - F. COUNTY has up to thirty (30) days to reimburse CONTRACTOR for correctly submitted invoices for services provided by CONTRACTOR. - G. Data reports or invoices submitted incorrectly, incompletely, or inaccurately will be rejected by the COUNTY within thirty (30) days.
-CONTRACTOR will have thirty (30) days from the rejected report/invoice to complete corrections or the invoice will not be paid without COUNTY BHRS Director approval. - H. Invoices submitted later than thirty (30) days following the period covered in the report must be submitted with a justification letter, and must be approved by COUNTY or the invoice will not be paid.

-I. CONTRACTOR shall submit invoices and reports to:
+Billing for services received after the tenth (10th) of the month will not be honored. - J. COUNTY has up to thirty (30) days to reimburse CONTRACTOR for correctly submitted invoices for services provided by CONTRACTOR. - K. Data reports or invoices submitted incorrectly, incompletely, or inaccurately will be rejected by the COUNTY within thirty (30) days.
+CONTRACTOR will have thirty (30) days from the rejected report/invoice to complete corrections or the invoice will not be paid without COUNTY BHRS Director approval. - L. Invoices submitted later than thirty (30) days following the period covered in the report must be submitted with a justification letter and must be approved by COUNTY or will not be paid. - M. CONTRACTOR shall submit invoices and reports to:

-COUNTY OF MENDOCINO Behavioral Health and Recovery Services 1120 S. Dora Street Ukiah, CA 95482
+COUNTY OF MENDOCINO

+Behavioral Health and Recovery Services

+1120 S. Dora Street

+Ukiah, CA 95482

 Attn: Jenine Miller cc: MHSA Coordinator